Balbir Punj: Columnist

 Punj has written columns in the National English & Hindi Daily and Indian weekly magazine.
-Currently, he writes a regular column for the daily newspaper Punjab Kesari, Dainik Jagran, Amar Ujala and a host of regional papers.
-In English dailies, He occasionally writes for Hindustan Times, The Indian Express and "ThePrint" Until some time ago, balbir punj was also writing for years in “The New Indian Express”, Asian Age, Mail Today (India Today), Outlook, Sunday Standard, Andhra Jyoti, Lokmat Times, Gujarat Samachar, Sandesh, Chetna.
+Currently, he writes a regular column for the daily newspaper Punjab Kesari, Dainik Jagran, Amar Ujala and a bunch of other regional papers.
+In English dailies, He occasionally writes for Hindustan Times, The Indian Express and "ThePrint" Until some time ago, balbir punj was also writing for years in “The New Indian Express”, Asian Age, Mail Today (India Today), and Outlook.